At one point, she considered withdrawing her nomination to avoid damaging the agency and her own hard-won reputation as a woman who does her job well.

-Since the CIA was formally established in September 1947, not one of its directors has been a woman.
-When it was founded after World War II, a group of women — many of them former operatives from the CIA’s precursor, the Office of Strategic Services — began working for Langley.
+When the CIA was founded after World War II, a group of women — many of them former operatives from the Office of Strategic Services, the agency’s precursor — began working for Langley.
 Some, including legendary World War II spy Virginia Hall, were highly accomplished and brave operatives but did not earn the same salaries or promotions as their male counterparts.
 A far larger number of the agency’s women worked as secretaries or clerks.

 To its credit, the CIA from its earliest days has acknowledged the gender inequities and has attempted to remedy them.
 In the early 1950s, then-Director Allen Dulles ordered an internal review — led by a group of CIA women famously called The Petticoat Panel — to examine the pay and rank disparities between male and female employees.
 According to the CIA’s website, the report found that the median grade for women was GS-5 and, for men, GS-9.
 Not a single woman worked in the senior executive service.

 In the mid-1990s, several women in the CIA’s clandestine unit threatened to file a class-action lawsuit against their employer, accusing of it “widespread sexual bias and harassment,” according to a New York Times report.
 A federal judge approved an out-of-court settlement that required the CIA to pay the women $1 million, a figure that the officers unsuccessfully battled against because they thought it was too low.
 The women had claimed they had lost out on promotions by an entrenched “old boys” network.

 Over the years, the CIA has dramatically increased the number of women in its ranks, with the agency reporting the percentage of women at the agency was just under 50 percent, including full- and part-time employees.